Web Analytics Made Easy - Statcounter

 When can I get Confirmed?

-We had the great delight of holding a Confirmation Service at St Michael's on Sunday 28 March 2021 for a number of young people and adults who wanted to make their public declaration of faith in Jesus.
-It was a wonderful celebration!
+Our next Confirmation service will be held on Sunday 19 November 2023.
+This will be a wonderful opportunity for young people and adults to make their public declaration of faith in Jesus.
+It will be a wonderful celebration!

-If you would like to be considered for confirmation on a future occasion, please contact Rev Martine Oborne.
+If you would like to be considered for confirmation on this occasion, please contact Rev Martine Oborne.

 E mail Rev Martine Oborne to find out more: HERE